 - Upon the of the death of a person with a valid transferable NFTE, that person's estate shall immediately, temporarily relinquish the NFTE to the Department's License and Revenue Branch.
 The estate may renew the NFTE if needed to keep it valid for the purpose of transfer.

 - The estate of the decedent may transfer the transferrable NFTE not later than two years from the date of death of the permittee as listed on the death certificate, pursuant to CCR, Title 14, Section 150.03(d)(3).

 Additional Required Documentation needed upon the Death of the Permittee

-FGC Section 8102, allows for the transfer of a limited entry commercial fishing permit, provided a working partner is a spouse, child, or sibling of the permittee.
-A working partner is also defined as a person who can prove an investment or equity in the vessel or gear used in the fishery who would otherwise have been eligible for a permit but did not obtain one because he or she was working with or was a partner with the permittee.
+Pursuant to FGC Section 8102, allows for the transfer of a limited entry commercial fishing permit, provided a working partner is a spouse, child, or sibling of the permittee.
+A working partner is also defined as a person who can prove an investment or equity in the vessel or gear used in the fishery who would otherwise have been eligible for a permit but did not obtain one because he or she was working with or was a partner of the permittee.
 The working partner shall provide substantial evidence of an actual physical working participation aboard the vessel supported by copies of trip settlement sheets and of logbooks.

 Mail documents and transfer fee to:

 P.O.
 Box 944209

 Evaluation of the transfer request Evaluation of the transfer request will take approximately 20 business days after receipt by the Department provided additional documentation is not required.
 If approved, a letter authorizing the transfer will be sent to the permittee and transferee.

 If disapproved, the Department will notify the permit holder in writing, explaining the reason for denial.
 Pursuant to CCR, Title 14, Section 150.03(h)(3), any applicant who is denied transfer of a NFTE may appeal to the Fish and Game Commission within 60 days of the date of the Department's denial.